WRFF: Rumba 104.5

 At noon on August 10, 2006, Sunny's sister station WJJZ (106.1 FM) was switched to a rhythmic AC format, and began identifying itself as "Philly's 106.1".
 At the same time, Clear Channel dumped WSNI's soft AC format and started "shadowcasting" the new station at 106.1.
 The two stations were playing the same songs, but 104.5 was delayed by several seconds from what was heard on 106.1.
 The last song heard on "Sunny" was "Don't Let the Sun Go Down On Me" by Elton John.
-This was followed by a short pause and slow fade in of "Let's Get It Started" by The Black Eyed Peas.
+This was followed by a short pause and a slow fade in of "Let's Get It Started" by The Black Eyed Peas.
 There was a short announcement from a female ("This feels like my own radio station") and an awkward segue into "Get Ready For This" by 2 Unlimited, then Michael Jackson's "Wanna Be Startin' Somethin'".

 As for the lucrative all-Christmas format Sunny brought to Philadelphia, B101 had it all to themselves.
 Without having to worry about beating the competition to the punch, they tended to make the switch to all-Christmas much later in the season, typically one day to one week prior to Thanksgiving.
 In 2007, during Arbitron's "holiday period", the lack of competition provided B101 enormous rating success.
 In 2008, three other stations joined in, giving Philadelphia four all-Christmas stations and forcing B101 to share.

 On August 23, 2006, at noon, after 13 days of shadowcasting the 106.1 FM signal, 104.5 FM became a Spanish-language radio station branded as Rumba 104.5.
 The first song on "Rumba" was "Puerto Rico" by Frankie Ruiz.

 The new format focused primarily on tropical and Spanish dance music, similar to WCAA and WSKQ-FM in New York City.
 On August 29, WSNI changed call letters to WUBA to match the "Rumba" branding.
 (Note: In early January 2007, the WSNI call sign went to the former WOQL-FM in Keene, New Hampshire.)
 Despite being the first Spanish-language station on FM radio in Philadelphia, "Rumba" would only last nine months.
+(The "Rumba" name and format were moved to WDAS (1480 AM), where it lasted until 2011; it was then resurrected on WUMR (106.1 FM) in 2022.)

 Alternative rock

 On May 16, 2007, Clear Channel flipped the station to modern rock as Radio 104-5 with the new call letters WRFF, returning the format to Philadelphia after the 2005 flip of WPLY.
-The Rumba format moved to co-owned WDAS (1480 AM).
+Concurrently, the Rumba format moved to co-owned WDAS (1480 AM).
 WRFF solicited suggestions from listeners on artists to be featured in the new format, and the Radio branding and format would be adopted by several other Clear Channel-owned stations.

 On May 26, 2020, the station rebranded as Alt 104-5 with no change in format, aligned with the current standardized Alt branding used by iHeartMedia modern rock stations.